Version 3.15 - June 2020

 Aptible Enclave stacks run in separate AWS Virtual Private Clouds.
 Each stack is an isolated network.
 Most services run in a private subnet.
 Only SSL/TLS endpoints and a bastion host are exposed to the Internet.
-Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for security review.
+Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for review.

 Aptible Deploy's VPC-based approach means that most stack components are not accessible from the Internet, and cannot be targeted directly by a DDoS attack.